 As expected, avoidant individuals exhibited a neglectful, nonresponsive style of caregiving: They scored relatively low on proximity maintenance and sensitivity, reflecting their tendency to maintain distance from a needy partner (restricting accessibility, physical contact, and sensitivity), and tended to adopt a controlling, uncooperative stance resembling their domineering behaviour in other kinds of social interactions

 Over time, children with an avoidant parent will look to their other parent for support.
 If the other parent is a sensitive caregiver, the child will model future attachment styles on that parent; but if the other parent is, for example, also avoidantly inclined and neglects their emotional needs, or anxiously attached and insensitive to holding forth and overwhelming the child, then he or she will more likely end up with some variety of insecure attachment type.
+If an avoidant unable to provide healthy emotional support to their partner, there is higher likelihood an unaware, unsupported partner could enmesh the child.
 Between the Scylla of the coldhearted dismissive and the Charybdis of the clingy, dominating parent, the child will not have a healthy model to work with.
+(Likewise, an overly dominating parent can push their partner further into avoidance - hence one of the best things you can do as a parent is for each to make sure your partner feels safe and emotionally supported).

 Avoidant parents find that mental representations of the self as strong and independent are easily upset by the emotional and proximity-seeking demands of their baby.
 The defensive response of the avoidant is to back off from or control the source of emotional need and dependence.
 The baby's distress and dependency needs evoke feelings of anxiety, which triggers attachment behaviour - in the avoidant's case, deactivating the attachment system, shutting down and withdrawing emotional availability.
 This causes parents to 'switch off' and cut themselves off from their own uncomfortable emotional experiences, making it difficult for them to recognise and tune into their children's needs and emotions.
 The caregiving style is essentially one of rejection of the child's attachment behaviour and emotional dependency.
 The baby experiences this as punishment for displaying attachment behaviour, and learns to deactivate their own attachment system as the best strategy to keeping the caregiver available.